 Of course, due to the bad apples out there, another typical concern about going with a 3PL is getting scammed and having to pay the freight bill twice (once to the broker, and again to the carrier after they don’t receive payment from the broker.)
 As a logistics provider, we are required to carry a surety bond.
 By law, we are only required to have a $10,000 bond, but ours is $250,000 – the highest possible.
 This is the guarantee to the customer and shipper of our responsibility to pay the carrier.
 Once you pay Trinity, your obligation ends there.

-Hopefully these factoids help clear your mind and dispel that "freight broker" myth.
-If you still have questions about our business, you can always reach us by phone at 800-TRINITY or by email!
-We can't wait to start working with you.
+Hopefully these factoids help clear your mind and dispel that “freight broker” myth.
+If you still have questions about our business, you can always reach us by phone at 800-TRINITY or by chat!
+We can’t wait to start working with you.

 It can be challenging for shippers of any size to choose how to transport their products.
 Which is better?
 Private fleets or outsourced logistics?